laempy/pyoints/paper/paper.md

 Trier University. *Pyoints* is also used in the PANTHEON project [@PANTHEON] to monitor hazelnut orchards.

-The source code of *Pyoints* has been archived to GitHub [@Pyoints_GitHub] and PyPI [@Pyoints_PyPI].
+The source code of *Pyoints* has been archived to GitHub [@Pyoints_GitHub].
 The documentation can be found on GitHub Pages [@Pyoints_docs].

 # Acknowledgements

-This work was supported by the PANTHEON project which is funded by the European Community Horizon 2020 programme under grant agreement 774571.
+This work has been supported by the European Commission under the grant agreement number 774571 Project PANTHEON.

 # References